KatherineRackliffe/court-of-codes/Running list of to-dos.md

 Current wave:

 - Make all pages pretty/consistent design
-- Populate databases with more data (1/2 Katherine, 1/2 Megan)
+- Populate databases with more data, dummy data (Katherine)
 - Implement calculated avg review functionality (Katherine)
 - Implement png functionality
 - ~~Update documentation to be all lowercase (Taylor)~~
 - ~~Update all functions, variables, etc to be all lowercase (Taylor)~~
-- Update userListView (Katherine)
+- Update userListView (Megan)
 - Get the main components of these pages working and finished on our machines:
   - Welcome, Search (Taylor)
   - Home page, book view (Katherine)